Nassau University Medical Center

 The Hospital as Teacher

 For more than 60 years, Nassau University Medical Center has maintained a strong commitment to medical education.
-We are academically affiliated with the North Shore-LIJ Health System, the Health Sciences Center of the State University of New York at Stony Brook, the New York College of Osteopathic Medicine, the New York College of Podiatric Medicine, the American University of the Caribbean School of Medicine, and the soon-to-open Hofstra University School of Medicine.
+We are academically affiliated with the Northwell Health System, the Health Sciences Center of the State University of New York at Stony Brook, the New York College of Osteopathic Medicine, the New York College of Podiatric Medicine, the American University of the Caribbean School of Medicine, and the Hofstra Northwell School of Medicine.

 As a teaching hospital, we work in partnership with our affiliates to educate medical students, train residents, and provide continuing education for physicians.
 NUMC’s highly qualified faculty, comprehensively equipped facilities, and strong graduate medical education programs, combined with the challenge of serving a broad patient population in a fast-paced environment, provide an extraordinary learning experience for the next generation of medical professionals.
 Our educational mission fosters scholarly activity, research productivity, and high standards of patient care – and our patients are the beneficiaries.